La Légende des siècles

 La Légende des siècles (/fr/, lit.
 'The Legend of the Ages') is a collection of poems by Victor Hugo, conceived as a depiction of the history and evolution of humanity.

 Written intermittently between 1855 and 1876 while Hugo worked in exile on other projects, the poems were published in three series in 1859, 1877, and 1883.
-The poem is often considered a modern French epic.
+The book "is often considered the only true French epic".

 The poems originate from Petites Epopées ("Little Epics"), from Hugo's 1848 notes.